Western Sydney Trades

 450

-Your lot must be zoned R1, R2, R3 or R4 for CDC.
-R5 (Large Lot Residential) permits secondary dwellings under SEPP, but most councils require a DA for R5 sites due to local LEP overlays — CDC pathway typically isn't available.
-Some councils permit secondary dwellings in other zones (RU5, mixed-use) via their LEP — check yours.
-The granny flat itself is capped at 60 sqm of internal floor area, excluding verandahs, decks, garages and carports.
-Those external elements don't count toward the 60 sqm cap, but they do count toward the combined floor area limit applied across the principal dwelling and granny flat — that combined cap depends on lot size.
-You can only have one secondary dwelling per lot, and you can't subdivide it off the principal dwelling under standard SEPP rules.
+Your lot must be zoned R1, R2, R3 or R4 for the CDC pathway.
+R5 (Large Lot Residential) does permit secondary dwellings under Housing SEPP, but the CDC pathway typically isn't available for R5 sites — most councils require a DA instead.
+Some councils permit secondary dwellings in other zones (RU5, mixed use) via their LEP — check yours.
+The granny flat itself is capped at 60 sqm of internal floor area under Schedule 1 clause 4(1), excluding verandahs, decks, garages and carports.
+Schedule 1 also caps the principal dwelling floor area separately: 330 sqm on lots 450–600 sqm, 380 sqm on lots 600–900 sqm, and 430 sqm on lots over 900 sqm.
+The two caps are independent — your granny flat doesn't have to fit "inside" the principal dwelling allowance.

-12 m
+~12 m

 ×